Click the links below to jump to the indicated sections.

 - 2017-present: Professor, Department of English, Dalhousie University (cross appointed to Gender and Women’s Studies Program

 - 2017-present: co-president, with Justin D. Edwards (Stirling), International Gothic Association

 - 2008-17: Associate Professor, Department of English, Dalhousie University

 - 2015–17: Associate Professor (cross appointed), Gender and Women’s Studies Program, Dalhousie University

-- 2016-17: Past President, Association for Canadian College and University Teachers of English (ACCUTE)
+- 2016-17: Past President, Association of Canadian College and University Teachers of English (ACCUTE)

-- 2014-16: President, Association for Canadian College and University Teachers of English (ACCUTE)
+- 2014-16: President, Association of Canadian College and University Teachers of English (ACCUTE)

 - 2013-14: President-Elect, ACCUTE